sparrow925/garden-collective/temp.md

 * You local seed library: https://www.hclib.org/about/locations/seed-libraries

 No-cost Gardening:
-* Start seeds in seed snails made from cardboard!
+* Start seeds in seed snails made from cardboard
-* Make a garedn bed from pallets (confirm that there is an "HT" mark on the pallet first!
-Otherwise it's possible it has been treated with harsh chemicals you don't want near your food.)
+* Make a garden bed from pallets (confirm that there is an "HT" mark on the pallet first!
+Otherwise it's possible it has been treated with harsh chemicals you don't want near your food.
+You can find free pallets listed on FB Marketplace, Buy Nothing, or Craigslist.)
+* Fill with ...TBD